pcixmix/DAWalka/README.md

 ## Uninstall

 Open `DAWalka.app` and click **✕ Uninstall**.
-The uninstaller removes the AU/VST3 plugins, the Python venv, the model weights, and the plugin's settings.
+The uninstaller removes the AU/VST3 plugins, the standalone app, the Python venv, the model weights, and the plugin's settings.
 Your generated audio in `~/Documents/DAWalka/` is always kept — to delete it, remove the folder manually.

 ---